thangtran76/eks/README.md

 ### 6. Apply the autoscaling policies to Node Group role
 - Locate the Role name like: eksctl-dev-nodegroup-standard-wor-NodeInstanceRole-3S7V5OEVA63A

-- Apply the autoscaling policies from the file asg-policy.json
+- Create a new inline policy with autoscaling permissions from the file asg-policy.json

-- Save and quit

 ### 7. Update Cluster Autoscaler deployment before deploying to the namespace kube-system
-- Open the file cluster_autoscaler.yaml using Vim
+- Open the file cluster_autoscaler.yaml

+    *vim cluster_autoscaler.yaml*

 - Replace <AUTOSCALING_GROUP> with the Autoscaling Group name you copied earlier